HoG Handbook

 • Always wear your seat belt.

-• Take all the shots (vaccines) that you need and keep them up-to-date.
+• Take all the shots (immunizations) that you need and keep them updated.

 • Check with your HTC before you start taking a new medicine or any herbal remedies.

-• Keep treatment calendars that show the day and reason you treated, the name of the medication, the dosage, and, for factor concentrate, the lot number.
+• Keep treatment calendars that show the day and reason you treated with factor or medication taken, the name of the medication, the dosage, and, for factor concentrate, the lot number.
 Send copies to your HTC.

 • Reorder factor or other medication before you run out.

-• If you get factor concentrate in the emergency room, make sure the hospital always has some.
+• If you get factor concentrate in the emergency room, make sure the hospital always has some or bring it with you if you keep some at home.

 • Always wear a MedicAlert® tag.